willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 If you're still running into unexpected performance issues, please send us feedback using the Windows Feedback Hub.
 Make sure to follow the instructions to [include a SteamVR Performance Trace](using-steamvr-with-windows-mixed-reality.md#sharing-feedback-on-steamvr).

-### SteamVR is showing a compositor error (e.g. Shared IPC Compositor Connect Failed (400))
+### SteamVR is showing a compositor error (for example, "Shared IPC Compositor Connect Failed (400)")

 There is a known issue where this can happen if your HMD and primary monitor are on two different video adapters.
 To work around, attach your monitor to the same adapter as your headset and configure that monitor to be the primary using **Settings app -> System -> Display**

-### SteamVR content appears in the wrong place (e.g., beneath the floor or above my head)
+### SteamVR content appears in the wrong place, like beneath the floor or above my head

-Try this to reset your position:
+Reset your position:
 1. Click the left controller's thumbstick to bring up the **SteamVR Dashboard**
 2. Click the **Settings** button
 3. Click **Reset Seated Position**